Our Investment Beliefs

 As a long-term investor of this capital, we understand that sustainability risks and opportunities are material and directly impact business profitability over the long run.
-Therefore, companies that proactively manage for environmental, social and governance (ESG) issues are best positioned to survive – and thrive – in a resource-constrained world.
+We view climate change, which cuts across every other sustainability issue, as the most urgent global challenge of our time (we further elaborate on our climate-related investment beliefs in our Climate Change Investment Statement).
+Therefore, companies that proactively manage for these pressing environmental, social and governance (ESG) issues are best positioned to survive — and thrive — in a resource-constrained world.

 Given this understanding, WRI has committed to invest our endowment in a prudent manner that incorporates how companies manage ESG risks and opportunities, while achieving a market return.
 This approach will help maintain and increase our financial resources to provide continuous support to carry out our mission.